 There is also quite a bit of controversy around whether or not a few dollars can really undo the damage of flying.
 The short answer is yes.

-While the long term answer is to find alternatives to flying, if all passengers bought carbon offsets, the collective effect will help.
+While the long-term answer is to find alternatives to flying, if all passengers bought carbon offsets, the collective effect will help.
 How do you know if a program is trustworthy?
-To start look to see if they are Voluntary Gold Standard or Voluntary Carbon Standard certified.
+To start, look to see if they are Voluntary Gold Standard or Voluntary Carbon Standard certified.
 Both are excellent markers of having gone through a high-standard certification process.
 Climate Action Reserve (CAR is another certification to look for.

-1) Terra Pass: Perhaps the one of the more notable programs, Terra Pass makes it easy for the user to know exactly where their money is going.
+1) Terra Pass: Perhaps one of the more notable programs, Terra Pass makes it easy for the user to know exactly where their money is going.
 They let you know when a program is sold out and you can even contact an advisor to go over ways to maximize your impact.
 The website includes a footprint calculator and offers solutions for businesses who do a lot of air travel.

 2) Atmosfair: This German company sets the standard for transparency.
 They promise to deliver meaningful offset programs, by not offsetting, “CO2 from electricity created using fossil fuels because with green electricity, there is a CO2-free alternative that can already be purchased”.
 For travelers who like to take cruises, you can also purchase carbon credits through Atmosfair, which other companies don’t offer.

-3) SCS Global Services: This site is a catalogue of verified carbon offset programs throughout the world.
+3) SCS Global Services: This site is a catalog of verified carbon offset programs throughout the world.
 They specialize in promoting forest management programs and works as a third-party environmental and sustainability certification organization.
 You can also view a list of sustainable seafood fisheries and a green products guide.
 They are your one-stop shop for not just carbon offsets, but a registry of sustainably run businesses.

-Until Elon Musk’s hyperloop is complete or Solar Impulse has a star class fleet, your biggest ally will be carbon offset programs.
+Until Elon Musk’s Hyperloop is complete or Solar Impulse has a star class fleet, your biggest ally will be carbon offset programs.
 Choose your carbon credits with care, use local transportation in your travel destination as much as possible and practice slow travel where you can and you can rest assured knowing you are doing your part.